DEMnetwork/Minecraft-2D/README.md

-# Minecraft-2D
+# Minecraft 2D
-Minecraft but 2D
+Is Minecraft but is 2D